-Men In Black has been named "Best Wedding Band In Massachusetts" 2008/2009, 2010, and 2011 by "The Knot Magazine" as voted by Massachusetts brides and has also received the "Bride's Choice" award from Weddingwire for the past four years and running.
+Men In Black has been named "Best Wedding Band In Massachusetts" 2009, 2010, 2011 and 2014 by "The Knot Magazine" as voted by Massachusetts brides and has also received the "Bride's Choice" award from Weddingwire for the past five years and running.
 Just recently in 2012, the band won the award on "Boston's A-list" for Best wedding band in Boston.

 Men In Black has performed at thousands of weddings, corporate parties, clubs, and special events in and around Boston, MA and all of New England.